Chicken Chili Verde

 Step 6: Add the onions and saute for a few minutes before adding the mixture from the blender.

-A white dutch oven with chicken and onions cooked, and a tomatillo-based sauce added to the dutch oven.
+A white dutch oven with chicken and onions cooked.

 Step 7: Add the verde mixture.
 Bring the mixture to a boil, reduce heat to medium and cover and simmer for 20-30 minutes until the chicken is cooked through and shreds easily with a fork.